 Matthew Flinders Anglican College will proudly celebrate its 30-year anniversary in 2020, confident in the quality education and compassionate environment it provides to our students.

 Our College was founded in 1990 following the deliberations of the Rural Deanery (Sunshine Coast) of the Anglican Church of Australia.
 The Foundation Committee of the College decided on the name Matthew Flinders in recognition of the spirit of one of our distinguished explorers, in the same way that James Cook and Charles Sturt have universities named in their honour.

 The aim of our College is to promote individual excellence with a school community based on Christian principles.
 Our College’s founding motto – Faith, Skill, Endeavour – evokes the spirit of Matthew Flinders and the values our College instils in its student body.
 Furthermore, it encourages our students to embrace the opportunities available to them as they strive for excellence in learning and life.

-Founded in 1990 the College is a separately incorporated independent day school which commenced with an enrolment of 160 students in Years 5 to 8.
-Since that time the College has built a fine reputation as an educational institution of excellence and in 2015 has a total enrolment of 1,315.
-The demand by parents for the type of education we offer at Matthew Flinders is increasing, in part, due to the type of citizens we encourage our students to become.
+Flinders is a separately incorporated independent day school, which began with an enrolment of 160 students in Years 5 to 8 in 1990.
+Since that time, our College has built a reputation as an educational institution of excellence, and in 2018 has a total enrolment of more than 1,300 students from Prep to Year 12.
+The demand by parents for the quality education we offer at Flinders is increasing, in part, due to the confident and compassionate citizens we encourage our students to become.